 Sometimes it can be difficult to speak out and be listened to.
 Those who speak out can meet adverse reactions such as:

-- Denial - saying it was a misunderstanding or was not meant to be that way
+- Denial - saying it was a misunderstanding.

 - Downplay – to say that the person is sensitive or that it was just a joke.

-- Use of counter-attacks with guilt – to say “Well then, I'm a sexist now?”
+- Use of counter-attacks with guilt – to say “Well then, so now I am sexist?”

 When a person is subjected to sexual harassment, there are a variety of emotions that may arise.
-Typical feelings are guilt, shame, unwillingness to go to work or school, lack of motivation, insecurity in the group, uncertainty in self-esteem and indifference.
-What one feels, however, varies from person to person and may depend on the situation, there is no right or wrong when it comes to feelings or reactions.
+Typical feelings are guilt, shame, unwillingness to go back to school or a lack of motivation or self-esteem.
+What one feels, however, varies from one person to another and may depend on the situation, there is no right or wrong when it comes to feelings or reactions.

 Prohibition of reprisals

-A student who reports or reports discrimination, harassment, sexual harassment or who participates in an investigation on such acts, must never be subjected to reprisals.
+A student who reports discrimination, harassment, sexual harassment or participates in an investigation on such acts, must never be subjected to reprisals.
 Reprisals are acts that cause harm or discomfort, or which are to the detriment of victims.
 This may include:

 - Grade reduction